Is claiming UC the best option?

 See Discretionary Housing Payments for more information.

 Melanie made a claim for Universal Credit when her hours dropped at work.
-When her Universal Credit is assessed it includes a Housing Costs Element which means that it is taking account of the rent she needs to pay.
+When her Universal Credit is assessed it included a Housing Costs Element which means that it is taking account of the rent she needs to pay.

 She is still struggling though as she lives on her own in a two bedroom flat and so her Housing Costs Element is reduced by an Underoccupancy / Bedroom Tax reduction.
 Her Income Officer has advised her that she could make a claim for a Discretionary Housing Payment from her local Council – she will need to explain why she is struggling to pay her rent.